upf-gti/performs/README.md

 ### Architecture

 The realizer is divided into main sections, each containing several files.
-The whole pipeline is warpped inside the CharacterController class which is in charge of receiving a BML block and triggering and executing its instructions when required.
+The whole pipeline is warpped inside the _CharacterController_ class which is in charge of receiving a BML block and triggering and executing its instructions when required.

 #### __Controllers section__

 Files in this block: _CharacterController_, _FacialController_ and _BodyController_

 - _CharacterController_: is the main entry.
 Everything is controlled from here.
 Every instance of FacialController, BodyController, BehaviourManager and BehaviourPlanner is automatically created and managed by this class.
-Users only need to instantiated this class and call its functions
+Users only need to instantiated this class and call its functions:
     - _start_
     - _update_
     - _processMsg_: receives all the instructions of a block and triggers the whole pipeline to be synthesise the actions specified.